jantman/awslimitchecker/docs/source/development.rst

   deployment or monitoring systems), but not modifying it, you also don't need to do anything special; awslimitchecker will log a
   WARNING-level message indicating where the source code of the currently-running version can be obtained from.
 This suffices for the
   AGPL source code offer provision, so long as it's displayed to users and the currently-running source is unmodified.
-* If you wish to modify the source code of awslimitchecker, all you need to do is ensure that :py:meth:`~awslimitchecker.version._get_project_url` returns a publicly-accessible URL to the exact version of the running source code.
-A `future version <https://github.com/jantman/awslimitchecker/issues/28>`_ of awslimitchecker will automatically provide the correct URL if you install it as an editable (``pip install -e``) fork of the original GitHub repository.
+* If you wish to modify the source code of awslimitchecker, all you need to do is ensure that :py:meth:`~awslimitchecker.version._get_version_info` returns the correct information (a publicly-accessible URL to the exact version of the running source code, and a version number).
+  It should do this automatically as long as you install it as an editable (``pip install -e``) fork of the original GitHub repository.
 * If you're distributing awslimitchecker with modifications or as part of your own software (as opposed to simply a requirement that gets installed with pip), please read the license and ensure that you comply with its terms.
 * If you are running awslimitchecker as part of a hosted service that users somehow interact with, please